 The core vaccines for cats in our area are:

-- FVRCP - This primary disease this vaccination prevents is Feline Panleukopenia.
+- FVRCP - The primary disease this vaccination prevents is Feline Panleukopenia.
 It has incorrectly been called Feline Distemper since the introduction of the vaccine in the 1950's.
 It is actually a Parvo virus that attacks cats, and like other parvo viruses it can live months outside the body and can be brought into the house by flies, shoes, and other objects.
 The disease attacks the lining of the intestine, the bone marrow, and the resulting sepsis is life-threatening.
 This multivalent vaccine also helps protect your cat from several respiratory viruses.

 - Feline Leukemia Virus - This virus, like HIV in people, affects the immune system and resistance to disease, and can cause cancer.
 This virus only lives minutes to hours outside the body so it isn't as casually contracted as Panleukopenia, but does not require contact with an infected cat to spread.
 It is considered a core vaccination for all cats for the first few years of their lives.
 Once they adjust to being indoors and are confirmed 100% indoor and no other cats in the household go outdoors the vaccination can be discontinued.
 NOTE: If one cat in a multicat household goes outdoors every cat in the house is considered an outdoor cat when it comes to infectious diseases and all cats in the household should be kept up to date on Leukemia virus protection.